Easy Pinch Pot DIY – Clay for Beginners

 - wire (for removing off table)

 I share a video of how to make the Monster Pinch Pot here… you can watch that or follow the written and photo instructions below.
+I think the video tutorial is great to use in a lesson if you wish!
 I have also included a video on how to soften hard Air Drying Clay because I think it is super helpful!!

 Please note: I got the clay a bit too soggy in this video!!
 Let it dry out for 10-15min before you start working and it should be fine (and a cold day, leave it out for 30min!).